Overionised/silly-particles/README.md

 ## Build
-only tested on linux, you need to have https://github.com/raysan5/raylib installed
+only tested on linux, you need to have https://github.com/raysan5/raylib installed Likely will not work on windows without WSL, OSX could work
 ### option 1 temporary install
 ~~~ shell
 git clone https://github.com/Overionised/silly-particles